 According to Ayurveda, food is medicine.
-This tea is consumed during the postpartum time not only because it tastes delicious but also because each and every component of this tea supports the mother’s healing process, enhances the quality of her breastmilk, and may increase the quantity of milk she is able to produce.
+This tea is consumed during the postpartum time not only because it tastes delicious but also because each and every component supports the mother’s healing process, enhances the quality of her breastmilk, and may increase the quantity of milk she is able to produce.

 The health benefits of this tea for both the mother and the baby are numerous!
 Let me share the ingredients here and explain the medicinal, healing qualities of each.